cwi-dis/VR2Gather/Documentation/02-prerequisites.md

 ## Software

-You need `git`, with LFS support.
-On Windows install the official Git distribution, and install the `bash` terminal window too.
-Ensure you check in files with Unix line feeds and check out with Windows line feeds.
-It is best to use git over SSH: create an ssh key and add it to your github profile.
-Test that it works by typing `ssh git@github.com` in a `bash` window.

-You probably want to install [Sourcetree](https://www.sourcetreeapp.com) unless you are a git command line wizard.
-Ensure it uses OpenSSH as its ssh client.

 You need Unity.
 Install the Unity Hub.
 Don't manually install Unity Editor versions: this will lead to no end of pain in the future.

 You need Visual Studio.
 2022 is current but 2019 should work.
 Install the Unity development additions.
 When you install a Unity Editor from the Unity Hub it can install VS for you, that is fine.
 You want the Unity additions because it makes debugging a _lot_ easier.